walterrowe/capture-one-scripts/search-by-month/README.md

 This script prompts for a month, and a start and end year.
 It then creates a smart album that searches for images created in that month in every year in the specified range.
 The smart album will be named "\<Month\> of \<Start Year\> to \<End Year\>" (eg. "Feb of 2020 to 2023").

+# Installation

+Installation is simple:

+1. Open the AppleScript file in macOS Script Editor and run it.
+2. The script self-installs in the Capture One Scripts folder.
+3. Open Capture One and choose Script > Update Script Menu.
+4. You now can run the script from the Capture One Scripts menu.

 ## How To Run It

-You can run it two different ways.

-### From ScriptEditor

-1. Open the script in macOS ScriptEditor
-1. Press the Run button

-### From Capture One

 1. Open the script in macOS Script Editor.
 1. "Export" as a script to ~/Library/Scripts/Capture One Scripts.